emqx/emqx-docs/en_US/security/authz/mysql.md

 You can use the following placeholders in SQL and EMQX Broker will automatically populate with client information when executed:

-- %u：Username
+- %u： Username
-- %c：Client ID
+- %c： Client ID
-- %C：TLS certificate common name (the domain name or subdomain name of the certificate), valid only for TLS connections
+- %C： TLS certificate common name (the domain name or subdomain name of the certificate), valid only for TLS connections
-- %d：TLS certificate subject, valid only for TLS connections
+- %d： TLS certificate subject, valid only for TLS connections

 You can adjust the super user SQL according to business to achieve more business-related functions, such as adding multiple query conditions and using database preprocessing functions.
 However, in any case, the superuser SQL needs to meet the following conditions:

-1. The query result must include the is_superuser field, which should be explicitly true
+1. The query result must include the is_superuser field, which should be explicitly true or false.
 2. There can be only one query result.
 When there are multiple results, only the first one is taken as valid data.

 ::: tip
-If superuser functionality is not needed, it can be more efficient when commenting and disabling this option
+If superuser functionality is not needed it can be more efficient to disable this option by commenting it out.
 :::